tuxpoldo/btsync-deb/docs/site-page-btsync-gui.md

 ###### WANTED ######

-Maintainers for other Linux distributions able to write a suitable packaging for their favourite distribution:
+Maintainers for other Linux distributions beeing able to write a suitable packaging for their favourite distribution:
 - __Centos/RHEL__ (rpm)
 - __Fedora__ (rpm)
 - __SLES__ (rpm)